motemen/gofind/README.md

 # gofind

-gofind searches through Go source code by types.
+gofind is a comamnd that searches through Go source code by types.

 ## Usage